 Environmental Impact Assessment (EIA)

 Delta-Simons is a multi-disciplinary environmental and health and safety consultancy providing trusted Environmental Planning advice and solutions to ‘Protect People and Planet’ through facilitating sustainable development.
-Our team has extensive experience in undertaking detailed dispersion modelling of road traffic emissions, for a wide range of projects, including residential, commercial, education, industrial and highways related developments.
+Our team has extensive experience in undertaking both robust and bespoke Air Quality Assessments for a wide range of projects, including residential, healthcare, commercial, education, industrial and highways related developments.

-The challenge with the assumptions and limitations in determining the model input parameters is to achieve the correct balance between presenting a set of robust, but yet realistic, assessment scenarios that demonstrate both compliance and assertiveness of the developments’ potential impacts and their effects on the receiving environment
+The challenge with the assumptions and limitations in determining the model input parameters is to achieve the correct balance between presenting a set of robust, yet realistic, assessment scenarios that demonstrate both compliance and assertiveness of the development’s potential impacts and their effects on the receiving environment

 - The modelled scenarios utilised emission factors that reflected a more realistic assessment approach and as such, development year (2026) emission factors were used for the assumed opening year scenarios.